Is Diabetes a Disability?Updated September 25, 2022 Social Security Disability

 Having diabetes by itself usually will not enable you to qualify for Social Security Disability (SSDI).
-Many people have diabetes and are able to work normally.
-However, if you are unable to control blood sugar levels throughout the day, having symptoms such as dizziness, vision problems or numbness that impact your ability to perform your job will be considered when you apply for SSD.
+Many people have diabetes and can work normally.
+However, if you cannot control blood sugar levels throughout the day, symptoms such as dizziness, vision problems, numbness, or other conditions that impact your ability to work will be considered when you apply for SSD.

-Normally, however, it is the difficulties caused by other related illnesses coupled with diabetes that may make you eligible for disability benefits.
-Illness such as diabetic vision loss, peripheral neuropathy, heart disease, and kidney failure can be associated with diabetes and can be disabling.
+Normally, however, the difficulties caused by other related illnesses coupled with diabetes may make you eligible for disability benefits.
+For example, illnesses such as diabetic vision loss, peripheral neuropathy, heart disease, and kidney failure can be associated with diabetes and can be disabling.

-Diabetes, especially when left untreated like many other so-called invisible disabilities, can lead to a wide variety of secondary illnesses and other health conditions or complications.
+Diabetes, especially when left untreated like many other invisible disabilities, can lead to various secondary illnesses and other medical conditions or complications.
 Some may be severe or life-threatening.
-We’ve listed some of the most common ones below.
+We've listed some of the most common ones below.

 11 Illnesses Related to Diabetes